 Having to hunt for what to click to navigate the site.

 As you can see a lot of parts come together to create success as an e-commerce business.
 The more seamlessly you can integrate all of these the higher your conversion rate will be.
-And that’s really the bottom line.
-If you don’t think your e-commerce website is converting as much as you think it can feel free to get in touch for your free consultation.
+And that’s the bottom line.
+If your e-commerce site isn’t converting, contact us.

 Not sure whether to go with WordPress or Shopify for your E-commerce website?
-Read out comparison.
+Read our comparison.